Tatum O'Neal: Family and romantic relationships

 In 2011, Tatum and her father began to restore their relationship after 25 years.
 Their reunion and reconciliation process was captured in the short-lived Oprah Winfrey Network series Ryan and Tatum: The O'Neals.
 In 2015, she said she had begun dating women, while choosing not to identify herself as homosexual, bisexual or heterosexual, saying, "I'm not one or the other."

-Arrest
+Drug arrest

 On June 1, 2008, O'Neal was arrested for buying crack cocaine near her Manhattan apartment building.
 When police searched her, they allegedly found two bags of drugs—one of crack cocaine, one of powder cocaine—and an unused crack pipe.
 She was charged with a misdemeanor criminal possession of a controlled substance.
 Authorities released her without bail.
 On July 2, 2008, O'Neal pleaded guilty to disorderly conduct in connection with the arrest and agreed to spend two half-day sessions in a drug treatment program.

+Stroke

+In May 2020, O’Neal suffered a massive stroke caused by a prescription drug overdose.
+She was discovered unconscious by a friend, and the stroke left her in a coma for a month and a half.
+When she reawakened, she could not remember how to speak.
+She has since struggled to relearn everything.